chandlerc/blog/content/slides/2026-memory-safety-deep-1/5_expressive.md

 - The `guarded` annotation is like `GUARDED_BY` and adds the place of the marked field to the place set `mu` guards.
 - The `where locked` annotation indicates that the mutex must be held to call this function, like `REQUIRES`.
+  - This allows reading and writing the `balance` guarded by that mutex.
 - The `shared` keyword marks that these references may bind to something shared across threads.
 - The mutex `mu` may be acquired either using a scoped object or individual lock and release methods.
-While it is held
+While it is held, we can access the guarded fields.
 - The `b` argument is not covered by `self.mu`'s guard, so the access is disallowed.
-- The `Deposit` method can't take a `shared` argument.
+- The `Deposit` method is declared as taking an plain `ref` parameter.
+This means it can only be called on objects that aren't currently shared, so it is legal to write to the `balance` field.
+- However, this call is not allowed
+- since `self` is `shared`, it can't be passed to a plain `ref`.
   - Notice how the error moves from the `Deposit` function to its caller.
   - `Deposit` may be called on objects that aren't shared across threads.
+- The `Unlock` call generates a safety effect that cancels out the safety effect from the earlier `Lock` call, so the function does not get an effect annotation.

 References: [safety unit 43: Unstructured Threads Pt 2](https://docs.google.com/document/d/1WVWcmJdVBlapza_kPj2l3mOO-yw_hNXpb2u-Ren-I5M/edit?tab=t.0)

+{{% /note %}}

+---

+## Comparison to Rust

+- 🦀 Rust uses shared references (`&`) with similar semantics to Carbon's `shared`
+  - Deeply immutable until you reach something with interior mutability
+  - 🦀 Rust: getting that `&` reference to share across threads uses a shared borrow
+  - Carbon: gets a similar result with the sharing safety effect
+- Main difference is in the interior mutability
+  - 🦀 Rust: a mutex contains the guarded data
+  - Carbon: a mutex guards other variables

+{{% note %}}

+Rust uses shared references pervasively, while Carbon just uses them when sharing across threads.

 {{% /note %}}